The Census of Dreams

 What do we need today?

 The Lab said it was a harmless language update, tested for solidarity and comprehension.
+Rin watched the whole city begin to answer in the first-person plural.

 VII.
 The Vote That Happened Before the Vote

-Not through polls.
-Polls were quaint now.
+Not through polls; polls were quaint now.
 The system had need trajectories, search patterns, sleep disturbances, district language drift, volunteer density, clinic visits, food purchases, school absences, protest permits, donation flows, religious attendance, landlord repairs, hotline calls, and the emotional temperature of every public meeting whose microphones were legal.

-The system projected passage at sixty-three percent.
+It projected passage at sixty-three percent.

 The system revised passage to sixty-eight percent.